 Fire TV Cube

 Fire TV Cube aims to give you a streaming media player that you can operate hands-free.
 Just tell Alexa what you want to watch, even when you are at the other end of the room.
 The Fire TV Cube works with your HDTV, delivering a great TV watching experience with 4K images and crisp sounds.
-All that for only $120!
+Check here for the latest price!

 What you need to use the Fire TV Cube